9 Best Ultralight Tarps & Tents of 2018

 A backpacking tent will be among the heaviest items you carry on wilderness adventures, so it’s a good place to cut down on weight.
 If you’re an ultralight backpacker, a long distance thru-hiker, or just someone that likes to keep weight to a minimum, an ultralight tent can be a great choice.

-Ultralight tents do have some downsides as well though, and they tend to be more specialized than my favorite lightweight freestanding tents, so I generally don’t recommend them for casual backpackers.
-There are pros and cons with any gear choice, so make sure to read through my “critical tent considerations” section below before making a final decision.
+Ultralight tents do have some downsides as well though, and they tend to be more specialized than our favorite lightweight freestanding tents, so we generally don’t recommend them for casual backpackers.
+There are pros and cons with any gear choice, so make sure to read through our “critical tent considerations” section below before making a final decision.
 If your main goal is keeping weight to a minimum and you’re willing to accept a few tradeoffs, an ultralight tents can be an excellent choice.

-For more of my top gear recommendations, have a look through these popular CleverHiker Gear Guide links:
+For more of our top gear recommendations, have a look through these popular CleverHiker Backpacking Gear Guide links:

 CRITICAL TENT CONSIDERATIONS